-Plyometric training was compared to dynamic stabilization and balance training for there potential to impact on power, balance and landing force in female athletes.
+Plyometric training was compared to dynamic stabilization and balance training for their potential to impact on power, balance and landing force in female athletes.
 Neuromuscular training protocols that include both plyometrics and dynamic balance exercises are believed to significantly improve biomechanics and neuromuscular performance and reduce anterior cruciate ligament (ACL) injury risk in female athletes.
 In this study either plyometric or balance training was included as a component of a dynamic neuromuscular training program.
 Nineteen high school female athletes participated in training 3 times a week for 7 weeks.
 The plyometric group did not receive any dynamic balance exercises and the balance group did not receive any maximum effort jumps during training.
 Pre-training vs. post-training measures of impact force were recorded during a single leg hop and hold.
 Both groups increased hamstrings strength and vertical jump capability.
 The results of this study suggest that both forms of training are effective at increasing measures of neuromuscular power and control.
 Such a training combination may improve the effectiveness of preseason training for female athletes.

 This article first appeared in: